zxue/deploy-maximo-aibroker/README.md

 If necessary, replace the credentials by editing the "ibm-entitlement" secret with the following:
 ```
 user name: cp
-passworkd: <your ibm entitlement key>
+password: <your ibm entitlement key>
 ```

 Make sure that you replace the secret in both namespaces, e.g. mas-inst1-aibroker and aibroker-user.